coyim/coyim/GTK_TRICKS.md

 If you add a text label with a lot of text, you will generally end up in a situation where the text expands vertically, and this will expand the box its inside, all the way out to the window.
 I have not found a good way to stop this behavior and let it expand vertically instead of horizontally.
 However, you can use the `max-width-chars` property to make the label wrap at a specific point.
 This makes it possible to stop the expansion of the box, to some degree.
+If you do this, and the left margin becomes unpredictable, sometimes more indented and sometimes less, you can solve this by setting the `halign` and `xalign` properties on the label.
+They should be set to `start` and `0`, respectively.

 ## Don't allow a text label to expand the box and window it's inside - BETTER SOLUTION WANTED